soonyz06/Factor_Model/README.md

 # Factor Models (R = BF + e)
   Time-series Regression
   - regression of asset returns on factor returns
-  - used in estimating realized exposures and performance attribution
+  - used in estimating realized exposures and performance attribution (ex post)

   Cross-sectional Regression
   - regression of asset returns on exposures